padmasharma/padmasharma.github.io/index.md

 </tbody>
 </table>

-<font size="1"><i>The views expressed herein are my own and do not represent the views of the Federal Reserve Bank of Kansas City or the Federal Reserve System.</i>

 I am an Economist at the Federal Reserve Bank of Kansas City.
 I completed my PhD in Economics from the University of California at Irivne in June 2019.
 My research interests span the union of two fields - Econometrics and Financial Economics and involve the development of Econometric methods that address research questions pertaining to banking and financial stability.

 In my <a href="https://drive.google.com/open?id=1nxJe7RI9TxIAs7UxJjmDuNqgMk2Pto1u" target="_blank">current research</a> , I assess the responses of U.S. regulators in the banking and Savings and Loans (S&L) industries to widespread failures by comparing observed responses with benchmarks from theoretical models of optimal failure resolution.